Trolleybuses in Philadelphia: 20th century

 The city's first trolley bus line was route 80-Oregon Avenue, an east–west route in South Philadelphia which ran from 22nd Street to Delaware Avenue, a distance of 5.6 mi.
 Service began on October 14, 1923, with a fleet of 10 vehicles: nine 23.2 ft built by the J. G. Brill Company (a major U.S. streetcar manufacturer) and called the "Rail-less Car" model, and one experimental unit built by the Commercial Truck Company (the only trolley bus ever built by that company).
 A tenth Brill unit was acquired the following year.
 All were replaced by more modern Brill T30 trolley buses in 1935.

 After the opening of route 80, 18 years would pass before a second trolley bus line was opened.
 Route 61-Ridge Avenue became a trolley bus line on October 5, 1941, converted from streetcar operation.
 It was a much longer (11 miles) and more heavily used route.
 It ran from the Manayunk neighborhood, in the northwest, to the city center (locally known as Center City), and ultimately it was the only trolley bus route ever to serve Philadelphia's city center.
 PTC purchased 50 new, larger Brill trolley buses for this conversion, bought another 10 in 1942 and six vehicles from Pullman-Standard in 1944.

 A total of five additional routes were opened later: 29-Tasker-Morris in 1947, 75-Wyoming Avenue in 1948, 59-Castor Avenue in 1950, 66-Frankford Avenue in 1955, and lastly 79-Snyder Avenue in June 1961.
 However, routes 80 and 61 were converted to diesel buses in May 1960 and March 1961, respectively, so the system never had more than six routes in operation concurrently.
-The conversion of route 79 may have been prompted by a desire or need by PTC to make use of some of the trolley coaches made surplus by the conversion or routes 61 and 80 to diesel buses.
+The conversion of route 79 may have been prompted by a desire or need by PTC to make use of some of the trolley coaches made surplus by the conversion of routes 61 and 80 to diesel buses.